 Generally, it takes between 2 weeks and 1.5 months to break a lease, even if the lease is month-to-month.

 Most landlords require a 30-day notice before you can vacate a property.
 Some landlords also require that notice be put in on the first or last of the month.
 For example, if you put in your notice on January 15th, you may be required to wait a month and a half until February 28th before you can move out without penalty.
 Read your leasing contract for more details.

 You can secure and move into a rental property in as little as 1 week.
 In more extreme cases, it may take 1 to 2 months to be able to move into a rental property.

 Securing a rental property is way faster than closing on a home.
-If the property is currently vacant, the landlord may allow you to get in ASAP after some repairs are done and the contract has been signed.
+Between 2019 and 2021, more than half of renters found a new place to live in less than one month, according to data from the 2021 American Housing Survey.
+If the property is currently vacant, the landlord may allow you to get in ASAP after some repairs are done, and the contract has been signed.

 How Long Does it Take to Pack a Home?

 Every step of the moving process takes time.
 But if you’re buying a home, your allotted time is shaped entirely around the real estate closing process.
-What this means is that you will have from the time the contract is drawn to the time it closes to pack up your house.
-If the closing takes 10 weeks and you’re in two weeks, great.
-However, if closing on a home takes 8 weeks but you haven’t packed in that time, you’re in for a great deal of stress.
+This means that you will have from when the contract is drawn to when it closes to pack up your house.
+If the closing takes 10 weeks and you can pack up in two weeks, great.
+However, if closing on a home takes 8 weeks, but you haven’t packed in that time, you’re in for a great deal of stress.

 General Packing Timeline

 In general, packing at an even pace will take most people about a month.